Choosing the right condom

 What is the advantage of a flared head versus a straight shaft?

-Many men complain of tightness or restriction that comes with a straight-shaft condom.
-UNION’s STANDARD and MAX have a flared head that eliminates this problem, offering more “room to breathe” and enhanced sensation.
+Many penis-owners complain of tightness or restriction that comes from using straight-shaft condoms.
+UNION’s STANDARD and MAX have a mindfully-engineered flared head that eliminates this problem, offering more “room to breathe” and enhanced sensation.

 How are union condoms tested for safety?

 Condoms are Class II medical devices and the materials and methods with which they are made are subject to rigorous regulatory controls including ISO manufacturing requirements (also set by the World Health Organization) and FDA and CE approvals.

 Our condoms are tested multiple times for quality assurance – including measuring elasticity and material uniformity, electronic strength/burst testing, and examination for holes or punctures.

 Prior to distribution, our products are regularly tested again by independent third-party laboratories to ensure they meet performance standards.

 What do the numbers stamped on the foil mean?